Icebreaker83/nordhealth-nuxt3-task/README.md

 Solution is ment to demonstrate some concepts in Vue 3/Nuxt 3 development.
 If you see that something is done in a more complex way, its probably ment to demonstrate some key concent, eg. products and nested dynamic routes.
 There's still a lot of advanced concepts that are not present, because I have to make the decision to implement certain things in a timely manner, and most importantly, not to over engineer things, which is a problem a lot of devs suffer from :)
-For example, dynamic components could be implemented in Form component, so that we have a factory for forms and just define them via json, but it would take some time to get it done.
+For example, dynamic components could be implemented in Form component, so that we have a factory for forms, but it would take some time to get it done.
 We can discuss those concepts in interview.

 ## Nuxt Minimal Starter